AI Security: Protecting Your Models and Data

 As artificial intelligence systems become critical to business operations, their security becomes paramount.
 Yet many organizations deploying AI focus on performance metrics while treating security as an afterthought.
 This gap creates vulnerabilities with serious consequences: stolen models, poisoned data, adversarial manipulation, and regulatory violations.
 Comprehensive AI security requires addressing threats across the entire AI lifecycle.

-Data Security in AI Systems
+How Do You Protect Data Security in AI Systems?

 Data poisoning: An attacker inserts malicious data into a training dataset, causing the resulting model to behave in unintended ways.
 A manufacturer's quality control AI trained on data containing intentionally-mislabeled defective parts might learn to overlook actual defects.
 A fraud detection system trained on poisoned data might develop blind spots to specific fraud patterns an attacker wishes to execute.